eriklonnroth/newbscraping/START_HERE.md

 ### 3. Search Configuration

 **3a.
 Search Criteria**
 If this scrape requires a search step, describe the search criteria in plain English below. e.g. "Search for day nurseries in a 10 mile radius of postcodes W1B 2AE, B1 1AY, and LS1 1DN."
 The specified criteria must be available in the website's search interface.
-If the list of records is obtained browsing a structured directory instead of a search form, then describe the browsing criteria instead ("e.g. all nurseries in London").
-If you only wish to limit the number of results to be scraped, include the page range below as well (e.g. "first 10 pages" or "first 100 results").
+If the list of records is obtained browsing a structured directory instead of a search form, then describe the browsing criteria instead ("e.g. nurseries across all London boroughs").
+If you wish to limit the number of results to be scraped, include the page range below as well (e.g. "first 10 pages" or "first 100 results").

     SEARCH_CRITERIA: The first 50 nurseries listed for each of London and Birmingham